dhuan/mock/user_guide.md

 }
 ```

 In the example above, any request to `POST /foo/bar` will result in *mock* executing the `my_shell_script.sh`.
-Any output produced from that script executation will result in the HTTP Response returned by your API.
+Any output produced from that script execution will result in the HTTP Response returned by your API.

+#### Environment Variables for Request Handlers

+The following environment variables can be read from in response shell scripts in order to obtain information about the current request:

+- `MOCK_REQUEST_URL`: The full URL. (ex: http://localhost/foo/bar)
+- `MOCK_REQUEST_ENDPOINT`: The endpoint extracted from the URL. (ex: foo/bar)
+- `MOCK_REQUEST_HEADERS`: A file path containing all HTTP Headers.
+- `MOCK_REQUEST_BODY`: A file path containing the Request's Body (if one exists, otherwise this will be an empty file.)
+- `MOCK_REQUEST_QUERYSTRING`: A file path containing the Request's Querystring (if one exists, otherwise this will be an empty file.)
+- `MOCK_REQUEST_METHOD`: A string indicating the Request's Method.

 ### Conditional Response